S. J. Higginson

 She was born Sarah Jane Hatfield on in Chester County, Pennsylvania, the daughter of John Hatfield and Eleanor Nutt Hatfield.
-Her works include the lost race novel A Princess of Java: A Tale of the Far East (1887) and the travel book Java, the Pearl of the East (1890).
+Her works include the lost race novel A Princess of Java: A Tale of the Far East (1887) and the children's travel book Java, the Pearl of the East (1890).

 S. J. Higginson died on 21 March 1916 in New York City.

 Personal life

 Her first marriage was to a man named Krauser and they had two children, Oscar and Florence.
 On September 24, 1866, in Baltimore, Maryland, she married the Dutch jurist Jacob Carel Frederik, Baron van Heerdt (1819-1878).
-They lived in the Dutch East Indies and had a son, who died young.
+They lived in the Dutch East Indies and had a son, who died young; the couple divorced in 1870.
 On May 15, 1874, in Brooklyn, New York, she married Stephen Higginson III, a coffee importer and diplomat.
 They had one son, Stephen.